open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 ```
 processors:
   probabilistic_sampler:
-	sampler_mode: equalizing
+	mode: equalizing
     sampling_percentage: 10
 ```

+The optional `sampling_precision` field determines how many hexadecimal digits are used to express the sampling rejection threshold.
+By default, 3 hex digits are used.
+For example, 60% sampling is approximated as "666" with precision 3, because the rejection threshold of 40% is approximated by `0x666` out of `0x1000`, indicating a sampling probability of precisely 60.009765625%.

 ## Detailed examples

 Refer to [config.yaml](./testdata/config.yaml) for detailed examples on using the processor.